lzqsd/TransparentShapeDataset/README.md

 * [Images20](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20Transparent/dataset/Images20.zip)
   * The rendered images, two-bounce normal and the final reconstructed meshes of the 20-view reconstruction.
 * Envmap
   * We use the [Laval Indoor Lighting Dataset](http://indoor.hdrdb.com/) to render our data.
 Unfortunately, we are not supposed to redistribute the dataset.
 We have actually rescaled and renamed the environment maps when creating our data.
-The `infoList.dat` and ``
+The `infoList.dat` and `mapEnvmaps.py` can be used to map the original environment maps to our environment maps used for rendering.

 ## Quantitative Comparisons
 To reproduce the quantitative number of shape reconstruction in our paper, you can download the dataset and run `testMesh.py` from this [link](https://github.com/lzqsd/TransparentShapeReconstruction) with `--dataRoot` and `--camNum` set properly.
 Please let us know if you have any questions running the code.